Best Western Paris Inn

 Check Out Time: 11:00 AM | Check In: 3:00 PM | Online Reservations

-The staff takes pride in providing personalized service, which has become a hallmark of the BEST WESTERN Paris Inn.
+The staff takes pride in providing personalized service, which has become a hallmark of the Best Western Paris Inn.
+Enjoy your stay.

 Hotel Amenities & Services

 - Complimentary continental breakfast includes fresh Belgian waffles, juices, bread or sweet rolls, coffee

 - Higher rates may apply for holidays/special events

 - Free parking